COST GUIDES

 There are certain things you can do to help the process run smoothly and keep costs down.
 Here are our top 5 tips for dealing with party walls.

-Invest in high quality designs.
-Clear, concise designs for any planned building work can make a huge difference to timelines.
+• Invest in high quality designs.
+Clear drawings and concise designs for any planned building work can make a huge difference to timelines.
 Well-crafted plans will make it easy for surveyors to understand the project and work more efficiently – reducing their time and cost.

 Useful party wall surveyor checklist